Ordering and delivery of your car

-- Certificate of entitlement for your award from either the DWP or Veterans UK (the award letter stating which allowance you have been awarded and the duration)
+- Certificate of entitlement for your award from your benefit payment agency (the award letter stating which allowance you have been awarded and the duration)

 - Proof of address (e.g. recent utility bill or bank statement)

-- Driving licences for anyone wishing to drive and details of any previous accidents or driving convictions.
+- Driving licences for all named drivers and details of any previous accidents or driving convictions.

 You should be there to place the order yourself, unless you have a legal appointee to represent you.

 Your Motability Scheme specialist will guide you through the Statement of Responsibilities form Will download a resource(PDF 50KB) to check the car you have chosen is suitable for you now and over the next three years.

 If you, or any named drivers, have driving licence restriction codes that require adaptations to be fitted to the car, your dealership will need to make sure that these adaptations are added to the application.
 Delivery of your car can’t take place until the correct adaptations are fitted.
 This is to ensure that you, or your driver, are driving the car according to the required driving licence codes held by the DVLA.

 If the driving licence restriction codes are no longer required, please contact the DVLA to discuss the code being removed from the licence.
 The DVLA can be contacted by calling 0300 790 6801.